 Follow-up

-1. The Library can scan, mail, or fax completed examinations at the student’s (or educational institution’s)
+1. The Library can scan, mail, or fax completed examinations at the student’s (or educational institution’s) request.

 2. The Library is not responsible for test materials left longer than 30 days after a scheduled test